MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/applicationCommon/foundationCommon/crmCommon/solutions/marketing/eventManagement/Hotel.md

 ---
-title: Hotel - Common Data Model | Microsoft Docs
+title: Hotel in eventManagement - Common Data Model | Microsoft Docs
 description: This represents a single hotel property (for e.g, Marriott in Bellevue).
 Each individual property belongs to a Hotel Group (e.g., Marriott) which is represented by an Account
 author: nenad1002
 ms.service: common-data-model
 ms.reviewer: deonhe
 ms.topic: article
-ms.date: 6/30/2020
+ms.date: 7/7/2020
 ms.author: nebanfic
 ---

-# Hotel
+# Hotel in eventManagement

 This represents a single hotel property (for e.g, Marriott in Bellevue).
 Each individual property belongs to a Hotel Group (e.g., Marriott) which is represented by an Account